Smrdgy/renpy-journey-keeper/README.md

 ### Scenario B: Custom choice buttons

 #### Solution:
-Cannot be fixed.
+1. Open settings (⚙️).
+2. Click on the "Autosave" tab
+3. Find and enable "Perform autosave on normal buttons" under the "Advanced" section.

 #### Reason:
-The game uses custom buttons for choices, which the mod cannot detect.
+The game uses custom buttons for choices, which the mod cannot detect by default.
+To accommodate this, the setting forces an autosave on any button that might be considered a choice.
+However, be aware that this may result in false positives, such as free-roam navigation buttons.

+**For the curious technically apt users**:
+A Button is considered a choice button if it contains the `Jump` action.

 ## The autosaves are disorganized